LaunchGemini/AI-Research-Toolkit/README.md

 Contains references to online classes, video lectures, and coursework on AI.

 ### Dataset List
-Provides a comprehensive list of datasets for different A
+Provides a comprehensive list of datasets for different AI appli